Volunteers race to save thousands of cold-stunned turtles washing up in Texas

 By late Tuesday, volunteers working with Sea Turtle, Inc., a local rescue group, had transported more than 3,500 comatose turtles for rehabilitation at the town’s convention center.
-As the turtles lay on tarps and kiddie pools, the conservationists look to gradually increase the animals’ body heat.
+Conservationists look to gradually increase the animals’ body heat as they lay on tarps and kiddie pools indoors.

-But hundreds of those turtles rescued in Texas may have already succumbed to the cold.
+But Wendy Knight, the executive director of Sea Turtle, Inc., fears that hundreds of those turtles rescued in Texas may have already succumbed to the cold.

-“It’s unprecedented,” Wendy Knight, the executive director of Sea Turtle, Inc., told The Washington Post.
+“It’s unprecedented,” she told The Washington Post.
 “A cold stun like this could have the potential to wipe out decades of hard work, and we’re going through it with no power and a unique, more catastrophic challenge to our efforts.”

-As of early Wednesday, subzero temperatures and sustained power outages had left more than a dozen people dead around the U.S. But animals have also felt the brunt of an Arctic chill that has pummeled Texas and the southern United States.

 Dangerous Arctic chill leaves more than a dozen dead, widespread power outages across the southern U.S.

+As of early Wednesday, subzero temperatures and sustained power outages had left more than a dozen people dead around the U.S. And animals, too, have also felt the brunt of an Arctic chill that has pummeled Texas and the southern United States.

 Near Houston, more than a dozen dogs were rescued from the freezing cold, with the remains of at least one found in the snow.
-Animal shelters in Austin and the Texas Panhandle pleaded with the public for generators and scrambled to defrost wells.
+Shelters in Austin and the Texas Panhandle pleaded with the public for generators and scrambled to defrost wells.
 At a primate sanctuary in San Antonio, monkeys, lemurs and at least one chimpanzee froze to death after electricity went out at the 70-acre facility.

 “I never, ever thought my office would turn into a morgue, but it has,” Brooke Chavez, the director of Primarily Primates, told the San Antonio Express-News.
 “We won’t truly know how many animals have died until the temperatures rise and the snow starts to melt.”